QuTech-Delft/OpenQL/docs/overview.rst

 An OpenQL compiler reads a quantum program written in some external representation, performs some analysis and transformation passes on it, and prints the result out to an external representation again.
-Internally in the compiler the passes operate on a common internal representation of the program, equal to all passes.
+Internally in the compiler the passes operate on a common internal representation of the program, IR for short, which is equal to all passes.

 Understanding this internal representation is key to understanding the operation of an OpenQL compiler.
 It is structured as an attributed tree of objects.